Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: The resource call-by-push-value

+We now introduce a resource CBPV: an ordered variant of CBPV with an allocation effect $\New$, exceptions, a chosen effectful destructor $\DropB$ at all types, and a $\Move$ operation that implements a side-effecting exchange rule.

-We now define an extension of \LinLang with exceptions and affine values that we name \AffLang.
-Its semantics is given by translation in \LinLang : exceptions are propagated as errors, removing variables from the context with their associated destructor.
-Hence, \LinLang serves as a meta-language in which the ambient allocation monad remains implicit, and which give resource-safety properties for \AffLang.
+Formally, we define a calculus \AffLang which extends \OLinLang.
+Its semantics is given by translation into \LinLang : exceptions are propagated as errors, removing variables from the context with their associated destructor.
+Hence, \LinLang serves as a meta-language in which the ambient allocation monad remains implicit, and which gives resource-safety properties for \AffLang.
+In addition, by removing $\Move$, we obtain a calculus $\OAffLang$ whose translation falls into $\OLinLang$.